bhantos/double-pendulum-RNN/README.md

 a good use, to tackle the notion of events being sequential.
 I propose a model in this project, which might be capable of solving the equation of motion for the chaotic double pendulum.

+<b>See the report for my results.
+You may have to download it, as Github doesn't really like pdf format.</b>

 [1]  Haber, Eldad, and Lars Ruthotto.
 "Stable architectures for deep neural networks."
 Inverse Problems 34.1 (2017): 014004.
 [2]  Chen,  Ricky  TQ,  et  al.  "Neural  ordinary  differential  equations."
 Advances  in  neural